pontazaricardo/Finance_American_Zero-coupon-bond/README.md

 1.	*American_zero_coupon_put.m*
 2.	*American_zero_coupon_call.m*

-Run the one you need for calculating a put or call price.
+Just run the file you need for calculating a put or call price.

-## Usage
+## Execution
 In MatLab, just run the given files.

 ## Example